OCRTOC/OCRTOC_dataset_toolkit/README.md

 ## Documentations

 We also provide detailed documentations for the toolkit.
-You may refer to the documentations for more details.
+You can refer to the documentations for more details.
-The documentation is available at [here](https://ocrtoc-dataset-toolkit.readthedocs.io/en/latest/).
+The documentation is available [here](https://ocrtoc-dataset-toolkit.readthedocs.io/en/latest/).

-You can also build the documentations locally by running the following command.
+You can also build the documentation locally by running the following command.

 ```bash
 cd OCRTOC_dataset_toolkit/docs